vl4ds/Documentation/ref-docs/app-state-ref.rst

     def eventHandler(evt) {
         def myState = app.currentState("someAttribute")
         // get the value of this event as an Number
-        // throws an exception if the value is not convertable to a Number try {
+        // throws an exception if the value is not convertable to a BigDecimal try {
             def evtNumberValue = myState.numericValue
             log.debug "The numericValue of this event is ${evtNumberValue}"